yousefalsatouf/TFE-ecomerce/README.md

 ```

 ## Usage
-now to run your project your need to create .env end set connection to the database..
+now to run the project on localhost you need to create .env end set connection to the database..

 ```php
 cp .env.example .env
 ```
-your might need to generate a kay to run laravel app
+you might need to generate a kay to run laravel app
 ```php
 php artisan key:generate
 ```